Code-Institute-Submissions/where-to-next/README.md

 Feature | Details
 ----------|---------
-Map | The site includes a map which is customised for each location using arrays of lattitudes and longitudes for each destination
+Map | The site includes a map which is customised for each location using arrays of latitudes and longitudes for each destination
 Map Markers | For each destination, the map will also provide customised recommendation markers using an array of latitudes and longitudes along with personalised marker icons and content boxes
 Destination buttons | Each button will trigger any current content on the page to be hidden and the content for the selected destination to become visible.
 In addition to the maps and markers detailed above, this will show an image of the destination along with text detail describing each destination
 Contact form | The contact form enables the site user to submit feedback and recommendations whilst also providing consent to be contacted again and/or to be quoted on the site.
 The form also includes validation to ensure content is provided within the required fields of the form to ensure value content is sent